Restorative Dentistry in Wall Township, NJ

 Crowns and Bridges

-Crowns are the type of restoration that cover the entire damaged tooth.
-Crowns can be fabricated from gold, porcelain or other ceramic material.
+Crowns are the type of restoration that covers the entire damaged tooth.
+Crowns can be fabricated from gold, porcelain, or other ceramic material.

 Bridges are the replacement prosthetic to fill the gap left by one or more missing teeth.
 The bridge is attached to the crowns placed upon the natural, adjacent teeth on either side of the gap.